 What Are Avocados?

 You’ll find avocados in the produce section of just about any grocery store.
-When they are ripe, they are green in color; before that, they have a purplish hue.
+When they are unripe, they are green in color; after that, they usually have a purplish hue.

 They are the fruits which grow from the avocado tree, formally known as Persea Americana.